Seeing Stars: Where the Stars are Immortalized

 If the school looks familiar to you, it might be because you saw it featured as "Rydell High School" in the 1978 hit movie musical "Grease" (starring John Travolta & Olivia Newton-John) .

-Look closely at the opening scenes of "Grease," and you can see the statue of Myrna Loy in front of "Rydell High" when John Travolta meets up with his buddies following their summer vacation (just as the movie's cartoon credits fade into an actual shot of the high school).
+Look closely at the opening scenes of "Grease," and you can see the white statue of Myrna Loy in front of "Rydell High" when John Travolta meets up with his buddies following their summer vacation (just as the movie's cartoon credits fade into an actual shot of the high school).

-All three statues were modeled by Venice High students, and the trio are meant to depict the "Mental," "Physical" and "Spiritual."
+All three statues were modeled by Venice High students, and the trio are meant to depict the Mental, Physical and Spiritual.

 According to the bronze plaque on the east side of the pedestal, the statues were erected in 1921, which means that Myrna Loy (then named Myrna Williams) was only 16 years old when she posed for the "Spiritual" statue - long before she became a celebrity.
 So originally, the statue was meant simply as a work of art.
-Now, of course, it is a tribute to Venice High's most famous alumna.
-The school even named its annual drama award "the Myrna."

 Those of us born too late to have seen most of her films (except on the "Late Show") may have forgotten just how big a star Myrna Loy really was, or what a rich film legacy she left.